specmatic/specmatic.io/README.md

   # clean up the entire contents, unpack the new website, and setup redirects
   rake all # for mac/linux
-  doit.ps1 # windows powershell, if you have it installed git add . git commit -m 'Your commit message' git push
+  doit.ps1 # windows powershell, if you have it installed docker compose up --build # to preview the website.
+Open http://localhost:4000 in your browser git add . git commit -m 'Your commit message' git push